 This course covers comprehensively the latest version of HTML.
 Students will learn good coding practices and be introduced to web development tools and FTP programs.
-Students will also be introduced to CSS (Cascading Style Sheets), image management, browser helper applications, pages for cell phones, and basic JavaScript.
+Students will also be introduced to CSS (Cascading Style Sheets), image management, browser helper applications, and basic JavaScript.
 (45-0) Equivalent to 15-169, ECOM-110.